AmineAndam04/BVCscrap/README.md

 # BVCscrap
-BVCscrap is a Python library to retrieve data from [LeBoursier.ma](https://www.leboursier.ma/), which provides **data retrieval from up to: 73 stocks

-BVCscrap allows the user to download historical data from all the shares traded at Casablanca Stock Exchange.
+BVCscrap is a Python library to retrieve data from [LeBoursier.ma](https://www.leboursier.ma/), which provides data retrieval from up to: 74 stocks.BVCscrap allows the user to download historical data from all the shares traded at Casablanca Stock Exchange.

 ## Requirements
-In order to use BVCscrap you should download the following packages: requests, beautifulsoup4,lxml,json, Pandas and datetime.
+In order to use BVCscrap you should download the following packages: requests, beautifulsoup4, lxml, json, and datetime.

+The outputs of this library are DataFrame, so Pandas should be installed

 ## Installation

 ## Usage
+To use this libary there is a notation to respect: names of stocks.
 ### Get the notation
 ```python
 import BVCscrap  as load